ZbW-Projects/ContactManager/README.md

 # ContactManager
-This app is being developed by three developers for a semester project at ZbW.
-It is a Contact Manager app that consists of the following:
+This app is being developed by three developers for a semester project at ZbW. \r\n It is a Contact Manager app that consists of the following:
 - MVC (Model-View-Controller) architecture.
 - Windows Forms for the view,